Peter Jackson's interpretation of The Lord of the Rings: Well represented

 Critics, scholars, fans, and others have described Jackson's adaptation of The Lord of the Rings as a success.
 Chauncey Mabe, in The Los Angeles Times, wrote of The Two Towers that "Tolkien fanatics, the kind who wear furry rubber hobbit feet to the theater, ... are praising Jackson for being true to the spirit, not the letter, of Tolkien’s books."
 The scholar of culture Douglas Kellner stated that the conservative community spirit of Tolkien's Shire is reflected in Jackson's films as well as the division of the Fellowship into "squabbling races".

-The actor Ian McKellen, who played Gandalf in the film trilogy, and who had "moved" Shakespeare's play Richard III to a 1995 film of the same name, called Jackson's adaptation "perhaps the most faithful screenplay ever adapted from a long novel."
+The actor Ian McKellen, who played Gandalf in the film trilogy, and who had adapted Shakespeare's play Richard III to a 1995 film, called Jackson's adaptation "perhaps the most faithful screenplay ever adapted from a long novel."
 He stated that this was because the scriptwriters had been "devoted to the original and would share other fans' resentment if it were "mistreated", and because Tolkien's storylines were clearer than those of Dickens or Tolstoy.
 McKellen added that the films "augment our appreciation" of the book.
 Guido Henkel, reviewing the extended edition DVD of The Fellowship of the Ring for DVD Review & High Definition, and describing himself as "a hardcore fan" of the book, called the adaptation "faithful".
 He commented that one could not "dissect the film like an annotation to the novel" because a film has "different requirements and dynamics".
 He acknowledged the inevitable omissions, but stated that Jackson "did indeed manage to capture the essence of the books".